cfw-guide/dsi.cfw.guide/docs/de_DE/dumping-game-cards.md

 ::: tip

-Die gedumpten Spielkarten befinden sich in `sd:/gm9i/out`.
+The dumped Game Cards will be found in `sd:/gm9i/out`.

 :::